Arthur Penn: Career

 Penn maintained an affiliation with Yale University, occasionally teaching classes there.

 Personal life

 In 1955, he married actress Peggy Maurer.
 They had two children: son Matthew Penn and daughter, Molly Penn.

-In July 2010, Penn reflected on his life and career, including his relationship with Alger Hiss:
+Penn became friends with Alger Hiss during the production of Mickey One, saying in a 2010 interview, "Alger got married here in my apartment.
+And so I became more of a student of the Hiss period than I knew what to do with, frankly".

 Death

-Penn died in Manhattan, on September 28, 2010, a day after his 88th birthday from congestive heart failure.
+Penn died from congestive heart failure at his home in Manhattan on September 28, 2010, the day after his 88th birthday.